Bellevue woman sustains life-threatening injury in Council Bluffs crash

 A 19-year-old Bellevue woman suffered life-threatening injuries in a one-vehicle crash early Sunday in eastern Council Bluffs.

-The crash occurred about 6:30 a.m. in the area of Harry Langdon Boulevard and Iowa Highway 92, according to a statement from the Council Bluffs Police Department.
-The name of the woman was withheld pending notification of family.
+The crash occurred about 6:30 a.m. in the area of Harry Langdon Boulevard and Highway 92, according to a news release from the Council Bluffs Police Department.
+The name of the woman was being withheld pending notification of family.

+Investigators determined that a Ford Focus was traveling northbound on Wabash Avenue and left the roadway, striking a power pole.